TO BEGIN – ARRIVE EARLY

-Australian education providers will provide an International Student Orientation before the commencement of classes and often before commencing local students attend an orientation.
+TMT is an Australian education provider that provides International Student Orientation before the commencement of classes and often before commencing local students can attend an orientation.
 It is a requirement of the ESOS (Education Services for Overseas Students) Act 2001.
 Staff who run the orientation work hard to ensure that you as a student will be well equipped to achieve the best possible success in your studies.
 If you read through the pre-departure, arrival, and orientation manuals which the institution provides for you, you will see that there is a lot of information for you to understand and consider as you move through your studies.
 Although the manual will outline what you need to know, it is impossible to understand and recall everything.
 Once you are concentrating on your studies, you will feel less stressed if you are already comfortable with the institution, its staff and its services.

 International Student Orientation